catb0x/catb0x/README.md

 also i love obsolete scratch blocks lol

 - Pronouns: All of them
-- Gender: Oppofem
+- Gender: Quoimasc
 - How to contact me: Email me at viijose@outlook.com
-- Biggest project: Xlazers and Splitter.sb3
+- Biggest project: ~~Xlazers and Splitter.sb3

 ## Languages i know:
 - Scratch